 Rohingya are considered to be one of the world's most persecuted minority groups by the United Nations and the United States.
 Thousands of Rohingya from Myanmar and Bangladesh flee their countries every year in a desperate attempt to reach Muslim-majority countries like Malaysia and Indonesia.

 Before the current crisis, over 10% of the world's stateless people lived in Myanmar.
 Due to the nature of statelessness, the UN says exact figures are difficult to come by, which is why the UNHCR currently estimates that there are 10 million stateless people around the world.
 In a 2013 report, the organization put the total number of stateless people at 3.5 million.

 In 2014, the United Nations welcomed political and economic reforms in Myanmar, but expressed "serious concern" over the plight of the Rohingya community.
 The UN has demanded "equal access to full citizenship for the Rohingya minority."

 But Myanmar's government has so far refused to grant citizenship to the Rohingya.
 It views the estimated 1.1 million people as illegal immigrants from neighboring Bangladesh.
 Myanmar also objects to the use of the term "Rohingya" in any UN resolution and says it makes the government's efforts more difficult in addressing the issue.

 Myanmar says it is ready to grant Rohingya Muslims citizenship if they identify themselves as Bengalis — a term which members of the minority group object to strongly.

-The Rakhine Advisory Commission, headed by former UN Secretary-General Kofi Annan, released its 63-page report last month, noting the biggest obstacle to peace in Rakhine is the issue of citizenship.
+The Rakhine Advisory Commission, headed by the late former UN Secretary-General Kofi Annan, released its 63-page report last year, noting the biggest obstacle to peace in Rakhine is the issue of citizenship.